 Hiking Overview: The Wonder View Trail

-With our oldest little (our 5-year-old did the entire hike without an issue while our 2-year-old rode in the Deuter carrier) hiking the entire way, heat, water stops, and photos our family took 2 hours and 20 minutes roundtrip.
+With our oldest little hiking the entire way (our 5-year-old did the entire hike without an issue while our 2-year-old rode in the Deuter carrier) as well as stops to cool off, water, and for photos our family took 2 hours and 20 minutes roundtrip.
 Bottom Line: This is a short + quick hike, however, it is steep in parts and much of it is single-track, so set exceptions accordingly.

 Getting to the “Wonder View Trail” Trailhead